Shane Lowry (footballer): Australia

 Lowry received his first call-up to the full Australia squad for a friendly match against the Netherlands in Sydney and the 2011 AFC Asian Cup qualifier against Oman in Melbourne in October.
 He did not play in either match.
 On 11 May 2010, Lowry was selected as part of Pim Verbeek's 30-man provisional squad for the 2010 FIFA World Cup, and travelled to South Africa, but was not included in the final 23-man FIFA World Cup squad.
 Lowry was named in Han Berger's 18-man squad for an August 2010 friendly against Slovenia, but he did not appear in the match.

 Though he played no games or received call-ups since 2011, Lowry said he made the right decision to switch.
 After five years since the last time he received a call-up, Lowry hinted he could a receive a call-up following his move to Perth Glory.

+Malaysia

+On 21 August 2026, Lowry announce official acquire Malaysian citizenship after completing five years of continuous residency in Malaysia.